Exciton-Polariton Dynamics in Multilayered Materials

 {\bf Introduction.} Quantum coherence in the condensed phase typically lasts tens of femtoseconds at room temperature, due to phonon-induced decoherence intrinsic to the material itself~\cite{Nitzan2006}.
 Recent experiments have demonstrated that light-matter interaction inside optical cavities enables coherent quantum propagation of exciton-polaritons (EP) by effectively shielding polaritons from phonon fluctuations~\cite{XuNC2023, BalasubrahmaniyamNM2023, KeelingNM2023, SandikNM2024, PandyaAS2022, MandalCR2023, blackham2025}.
 Specifically, prior theoretical works~\cite{XuNC2023, TichauerAS2023, SokolovskiiNC2023,KruppArxiv2024, YingArxiv2024,KruppArxiv2024}, show that polaritons, which are part light and part matter, couple to phonons more weakly compared to bare excitons because only their matter component couples to the phonons, which is partly responsible for the sustained coherence lifetime of exciton-polaritons.
 In addition to this, our recent theoretical work suggests that the light-matter interactions approximately restore the phonon-induced translational symmetry breaking in materials~\cite{blackham2025}.
 Overall, these works reveal that coupling cavity radiation to materials provides tuning knobs for controlling phonon-induced decoherence beyond the traditional paradigms of material synthesis, paving the way for developing next-generation quantum devices~\cite{LiewOME2023, XiangCR2024}.

-However, these theoretical works adopt a simplified model system that describes the material as a single layer placed at the center of the optical cavity (see Fig.~\ref{Fig1_schemband}a).
-This is in contrast to most of the experiments~\cite{XuNC2023,BalasubrahmaniyamNM2023, PandyaAS2022, SandikNM2024, MandalNL2023, BalasubrahmaniyamPRB2021} where the space between the reflective mirrors is filled with molecules or multiple layers of materials, as schematically illustrated in Fig.~\ref{Fig1_schemband}b.
-Consequently, the density of states in these two setups (i.e., multilayered vs. single-layered) are drastically different (see insets in Fig.~\ref{Fig1_schemband}c-d), with the multilayered material featuring an ensemble of optically dark bands that are absent in a single-layered material when coupled to cavity.
+However, these theoretical works adopt a simplified light-matter system, where a single layer, modeled as an one-dimensional chain, placed at the center of a two-dimensional optical cavity.
+This is in contrast to the experiments~\cite{XuNC2023,BalasubrahmaniyamNM2023, PandyaAS2022, SandikNM2024, MandalNL2023, BalasubrahmaniyamPRB2021} where the space between the reflective mirrors is filled with molecules or multiple layers of two-dimensional materials, as schematically illustrated in Fig.~\ref{Fig1_schemband}a-b.
+Consequently, the density of states in these two setups (i.e., multilayered vs. single-layered) is drastically different (see insets in Fig.~\ref{Fig1_schemband}c-d), with a multilayered material featuring an ensemble of optically dark bands that are absent in a single-layered material when coupled to a cavity.
 Therefore, it is anticipated that the polariton quantum dynamics in these two setups will differ.
 However, the role of a multilayer configuration in polaritonic quantum dynamics has remained unexplored, which is the focus of this present work.